 Disc and print services often give you a wide range of CD printing options and it can be a little confusing understanding them.
 What exactly do solid colors have to do with anything?
 This page is designed to help you learn the differences between CD printing techniques.

-Some on disc CD/DVD printing processes that use CMYK or process color printing may not always have exact solid color areas.
-Spot color printing such as Silkscreen CD/DVD printing will produce nice solids because they are only one color layer.
-Since disc process printing like PhotoPro CD/DVD printing or Offset disc printing use percentages of up to 4 colors plus white layered on top of each other, there may be some variations in the form of lines, streaks and patterns.
+Some printing processes that use CMYK or process color printing may not always have solid color areas.
+Spot color printing such as silkscreen methods will produce nice solids because they are not only one-color layer.
+Since printing like PhotoPro or Offset disc printing use percentages of up to 4 colors plus white layers on top of each other, there may be some variations in the form of lines, streaks, and patterns.
 This is also called “ghosting” or “banding.”

-Printing process that use special spot colors or Pantone Matching System (PMS) colors (such as Silkscreen) do not have issues with solid colors when using 100% of the defined color.
-When used with solid colors in any size area, Silkscreen creates an even, glossy print.
-However, when used in halftones, percentages, or when printing in processed bitmap images, Silkscreen will print with a dot pattern.
-The best thing to remember when printing large areas of solid colors is that Silkscreen printing is ideal, including vector artwork to specific spot or Pantone colors.
+Options that use special spot colors or Pantone Matching Systems (PMS) colors (such as Silkscreen), do not have issues with solid colors when using 100% of the defined color.
+When used with solid colors in any size area, silkscreen creates an even, glossy print.
+However, when used in halftones, percentages, or when printing processed bitmap images, silkscreen with print with a dot pattern.
+Remember: when printing large areas of solid color, silkscreen is ideal, including vector artwork to specific spot or Pantone colors.

-Still have concerns with your solid colors?
-Are you in need of artwork recommendations?
-Contact your account representative or one of our graphic designers at 1.877.992.3766.
+Do you still have concerns about solid color printing?
+Do you need some artwork recommendations?
+Contact our account representatives or one of our graphic designers at 1-(877)-992-3766.